shivas1516/VoyageX/README.md

+> **Notice**: I use [Render's free tier](https://docs.render.com/free#other-limitations) to deploy this web application.
+As a result, the initial loading may take up to 2-3 minutes for the web server to start.

 # AI Travel Planner (Itinerary Generator)

 This project is an AI-powered travel itinerary generator developed as part of the Altan Fellowship Program tasks.
 The tool creates a personalized travel plan for users based on their specific preferences, including destinations, travel dates, budget, activities, transportation, and food choices.
 This planner automates travel itinerary creation with real-time weather conditions, budget breakdowns, and suggestions for accommodations, meals, activities, and transportation.